danilo-bangitjr-rlcore/cpp-ci-dev/README.md

 6. Paths: please use `pathlib` instead of `os`

-## Logging & Debugging
+## Debugging with the Freezer
+To aid in debugging and logging, I have a module called `freezer.py` that can be used to save objects from __anywhere__ in your code.

+My intention is to have this aid in saving larger/more complicated objects to files that can be used in debugging or for generating plots.
+The freezer does not necessarily replace logging to the terminal, but could be used in conjunction with the python logging library.

-This codebase uses a global dictionary for logging.
-To use this, be sure to include the following imports in your main file:
+To use the freezer, be sure to include the following import in your main file:
 ```
-from root.step_log import init_step_log
-import root.step_log as log
+import root.freezer as fr
 ```
-Also include the following function call to initialize the log
+Also include the following function call to initialize the freezer with where you want to save files:
 ```
-init_step_log(save_path)
+fr.init_freezer(save_path)
 ```
-Now, anywhere in your code you can append to the global logger as you would a dictionary.
+Now, anywhere in your code you can add to the freezer as you would a dictionary.
 However, you must first import it.
 In your code, import the logging module with.
 ```
-import root.step_log as log
+import root.freezer as fr
 ```
-You may then add to the logger as you would a dictionary:
+You may then add to the freezer as you would a dictionary:
 ```
-log.LOG['test'] = SOMETHING
+fr.freezer['test'] = SOMETHING
 ```
-To output the contents of the logger, use the following lines of code:
+To output the contents of the freezer, use the following lines of code:
 ```
-log.LOG.save()
-log.LOG.increment()
+fr.freezer.save()
+fr.freezer.increment()
-log.LOG.clear()  # Optionally clearing the log
+fr.freezer.clear()  # Optionally clearing the log
 ```
-Calling `log.LOG.increment() ` will make sure you don't overwrite previously saved logs.
+Calling `fr.freezer.increment() ` will make sure you don't overwrite previously saved logs.

 ## What Do I Do to Implement More Stuff?
 If you implement something new, there are three different places to update the code: